MoneySmart Financial is an Exempt Financial Adviser and Registered Insurance Broker licensed by Monetary Authority of Singapore ("MAS").

 Estimated average cost of a travel insurance plan:

-If you’re looking at more cost-efficient plans, perhaps those by FWD, Bubblegum, and Starr would be more suitable, especially for Starr as the medical expenses coverage by Starr is quite extensive with a hefty maximum limit of $1,000,000, which are among the higher ones in these 6 travel insurances.
+If you’re looking at more cost-efficient plans, perhaps those by FWD, Starr and DirectAsia would be more suitable, especially for Starr as the medical expenses coverage by Starr and FWD are quite extensive with a maximum limit of $200,000, which are among the higher ones as compared to the other 4 travel insurance plans above.

-When considering more comprehensive coverage for medical expenses in the situation that you get diagnosed with COVID-19, Singlife’s Prestige plan has the highest coverage limit of $5,000,000 and the premium is quite reasonable and lower than other providers like AIG.
+When considering more comprehensive coverage for medical expenses in the situation that you get diagnosed with an unexpected severe illness or injury overseas, Singlife’s Prestige plan offers unlimited coverage and the premium is quite reasonable and lower than other providers like Allianz.

-As for claiming benefits for trip cancellation if you’re down with COVID-19, Singlife, Starr and Allianz will provide higher coverage of up to $20,000 and $15,000 respectively for you.
+As for claiming benefits for trip cancellation if you’re down with an unexpected severe illness or injury, FWD will provide higher coverage (as compared to the other 5 basic plans) of up to $7,500 for you.

 background image